 Dick is brooding, Liz is poised, Louis is debonair and Orson is his usual flamboyant self.
 Rod is charmingly down-to-earth.
 Although Dame Margaret won the Oscar for Best Supporting Actress, I thought Maggie gave the best performance in the entire film.
 It’s one of her very first film roles, but Smith already demonstrates how good she is at conveying all sorts of complex emotions — she’s the heart of the movie.
 The cast also includes Elsa Martinelli (Blood and Roses) as a wannabe actress, and Dennis Price (Kind Hearts and Coronets) as Cmdr.
 Millbank.
 Rutherford’s real-life husband, Stringer Davis (Murder She Said), has a cameo as a waiter.

 The V.I.P.s is snazzier than any film deserves to be.
 It’s a high-gloss production from top to bottom.
 The producers didn’t spare any expenses.
 Pierre Cardin and Givenchy dressed the actors.
-Celebrated cameraman Jack Hildyard (Summertime and The Bridge on the River Kwai) shot the movie in gorgeous widescreen.
-And the entire production is bathed in a powerful, smothering music score by Miklós Rózsa (Spellbound and Ben-Hur).
+Celebrated cameraman Jack Hildyard (The Bridge on the River Kwai) shot the movie in gorgeous widescreen.
+And the entire production is bathed in a powerful, smothering music score by Miklós Rózsa (Spellbound).

 Conclusions & Final Thoughts: